 Originally having set out to produce a documentary on therapy dog services, Rachel fell in love with the work, stopped making the film, and founded Good Dog.
 Under her leadership, Good Dog helped change New York State law to allow therapy dogs into health care facilities.
 Good Dog now makes more than 330,000 annual visits to people in health care, social service, community organizations and schools in New York, New Jersey, Connecticut, and Massachusetts.

 Rachel lives with her husband, two children, and three dogs, including Yazhi, a Good Dog, in New York City.

-Moschell “Mo” Coffey is the Director of Strategic Growth, Communications, and Operations at Good Dog.
+Moschell “Mo” Coffey is the Managing Director at Good Dog.
 She brings her background in public administration to manage the long-term planning, development, communications, and operational activities of Good Dog.

 Mo previously served as the program coordinator at the National Center on Philanthropy and the Law at NYU School of Law, a project associate with the United Nations Capital Development Fund, and a project assistant in the Office of the Dean at NYU Wagner.

 A graduate of Rollins College in Winter Park, Florida, Mo earned an honors BA summa cum laude in international relations with a minor in Spanish.
 Mo holds a Master of Public Administration in Public and Nonprofit Management and Policy with an International Policy and Management specialization from NYU’s Robert F. Wagner Graduate School of Public Service.